 Black food coloring

-Oreos (or Mini Chocolate Donuts but those get a little messy)
+Oreos (or Mini Chocolate Donuts, but those can get a little messy)

 Mini Nilla Wafers

-Red and yellow Skittles or M&Ms (You can use red hots if you can find them!)
+Red and yellow Skittles or M&Ms (You can also use Red Hots if you can find them!)

 Prepare the Vanilla Cake